 • Diathermy procedures are contraindicated for patients with any portion of the VNS Therapy system that remains in the body.
-For details, see "Contraindications" on page 17.
+For details, see "Contraindications" on page 22.

 A Returned Product Form is used for the return of any VNS Therapy system component.
-See Return Product Form to access an electronic copy.
+To access an electronic copy, see "Return Product Form " on page 262.

-Troubleshooting
+General Troubleshooting

 This section provides solution steps to resolve error conditions with the programming system components.
-For other programming system issues not included in this section, contact "Technical Support" on page 179.
+For other programming system issues not included in this section, contact "Technical Support" on page 262.